Skip to content

 Snapshot from the Wendy’s cringe-worthy commercial

 Social media wasted no time in calling this commercial entirely out of touch.
-Viewers termed their commercial everything from dated to cringe-worthy.
+Viewers termed their commercials everything from dated to cringe-worthy.
 There are some other examples of brands missing the mark by miles on social media.

 Brands Finally Succeeding

 Brands started failing to mimic Denny’s success, and people thought it would never happen.
 The success of Denny’s Tumblr might be a one-off, they thought.
-The young social media audience will never let corporates be a part of the culture.
+The young social media audience will never let corporations be a part of the culture.

 But soon, a social media revolution of sorts happened for these brands.
-McDonald’s, Burger King, Wendy’s, and Chick-Fil-A stepped in.
+McDonald’s, Burger King, Wendy’s, and Chick-fil-A stepped in.

 Now, every other brand had a social media account with a quirky, relatable personality.
 They had everyday banters with one another.
 You could find clever comebacks and disses all over Twitter.